VA Disability Claims Guide

 - Liberalizing law changes (e.g., PACT Act): If you file within 1 year of the law's effective date, the effective date can be when the law changed.
 If you file later, the effective date may be up to 1 year before your claim date.

 Back pay is calculated from your effective date to the date VA approves your claim, paid as a tax-free lump sum.
 VA uses historical compensation rates for each month in the retroactive period.
-Deductions may apply for attorney fees (capped at 20% of past-due benefits), existing VA debts, or military separation/severance pay recoupment.
+Deductions may apply for attorney fees (under 38 USC 5904(d), the VA can directly pay attorneys up to 20% of past-due benefits, though contingency fee agreements may be up to 33.33% — one-third — of past-due benefits by contract), existing VA debts, or military separation/severance pay recoupment.
 Back pay is typically deposited within 15 to 45 days of the decision.

 Building Your Evidence